 Shuwen begins her updates by stating that the Library workshop was a small but interactive group.
 The library released contact information for students, and the GSA plans to promote more collaborative events.

-Shuwen explains that the SIAC academic affairs committee is coming up on Friday and urges the Council to fill out the stipends survey to gather more information to show The School of Graduate Studies.
+Shuwen explains that the SIAC/academic affairs committee is coming up on Friday and urges the Council to fill out the stipends survey to gather more information to show The School of Graduate Studies.

 Phoenix Updates